 Degrees for the most important workers in the world.

-UMass UWW respects your work, and is committed to helping you finish your bachelor's degree online with a focus in early childhood education.
+The UMass Amherst University Without Walls Interdisciplinary Studies degree completion program respects your work, and is committed to helping you finish your bachelor's degree online with a focus in early childhood education.

 Whether you are a seasoned early childhood educator or new to the field, we will help you develop the knowledge and enhance the skills you need to open your own childcare center or advance your career within public or private childcare programs such as Head Start, YMCA, 4-H, scouting, and a variety of pre-schools and after-school programs.

 Required to get a degree?
 Scholarships are available for early childhood education.

-Many Head Start teachers are required to have a bachelor’s degree in Early Care and Education or a related field.
+Many Head Start teachers are required to have a bachelor’s degree in Early Childhood Education or a related field.
 We can help.
 Many early childhood educators in the state of Massachusetts are now required to have a bachelor’s degree as well.
 We can help with this too.
 And if you live and work as an early childhood educator in Massachusetts, scholarship money is available that could pay the cost of your degree through the UWW Interdisciplinary Studies degree completion program.

 A great education.
 Credit for experience.
 Support you deserve.

-For 45 years the UMass Amherst University Without Walls (UWW) has been helping adults just like you complete your first bachelor's degree online at a world-class public university.
+For fifty years, the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program has been helping adults just like you complete their first bachelor's degrees online at a world-class public university.
 At the UWW Interdisciplinary Studies degree completion program, you can design your own program of study in early childhood education, bring in or earn up to 105 credits for your prior coursework, prior learning, and work and life experience, and finish your bachelor's degree online without ever having to come to campus.

 We understand the daily challenges you face balancing work, family and community responsibilities, and are committed to providing flexible options and outstanding one-on-one support from your first class through graduation.